Karthikaddagalla/Array/README.md

 # Array
-These repository consists code of array module which I created from scratch using oops concepts in python.
+These repository consists code which i had written to build python array module from scratch using the oops concept.